The Motherlode

 She taught me bits and pieces of how to play, but mostly I watched her in her humble, graceful way be completely authentic and never try to be anything other than herself.
 My grandmother's music always felt like the most natural thing for me to sing and play, and touches a place in my heart that feels like home and feels spiritual at the same time.
 Whenever I am at a loss as to what to do musically in my career, I have always gone back to that place that made me: music from the heart, Appalachian pride all of us Carters share!
 I feel like I was left an amazing treasure and a secret I can't keep.
 It has to be shared.
 And then I am doing what she always wanted: carrying on the music of my Grandma Maybelle Carter." —Carlene Carter

 "Mother Maybelle was a journeywoman.
 She showed up and did her job and didn't make a fuss about it.
 She didn't complain about the rigors of being on the road.
 Her work ethic was formidable and fierce.
 She knew who she was.
 She knew she had prototypical gifts— what she created was the template for generations to follow.
 I play the 'Carter scratch' on guitar— I learned from Helen and June— and it was like learning an alchemical recipe.
-I owe her and her three daughters, one who became my stepmother, a great debt." —Roseanne Cash
+I owe her and her three daughters, one who became my stepmother, a great debt." —Rosanne Cash

 "Ella was the first singer I heard growing up that made me realize what greatness is.
 I still listen to her versions of songs to know what to aim for.
 Every note she ever sang couldn't be improved.
 I would call her the most perfect singer in jazz — actually, in all of music." —Kandace Springs